eneimry/teaching/tecto/session-2.md

 ## Get the DEM of your study area

+**IMPORTANT:** From now, all parameters in UPPERCASE need to be adjusted according to your study area / login / directory structure...

 The DEM of your study are is stored as an archive file `.zip` in the `/storepelican/fclapuyt/LGEO2240-DEM/` directory.

 ![storepelican-dem](imgs/storepelican-dem.png)